bhfagundes/desafio_softruck/server/README.md

   - [Supertest](https://github.com/visionmedia/supertest) -Utilizado para testar API's
   - [Eslint](https://www.npmjs.com/package/eslint) - Usado para garantir organização do código

-Node.js app architecture showcase using [Express](https://www.npmjs.com/package/express), [MongoDB](https://www.mongodb.com/) and [Mongoose](http://mongoosejs.com/) as ORM.
-The project has an  implementation of an authentication system that uses JSON Web Token to manage users' login data in Node.js web server.
-You can start your Node.js projects building on this boilerplate.

 # Descrição de arquitetura (inglês) #
 The app is designed to use a layered architecture.
 The architecture is heavily influenced by the Clean Architecture.[Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) is an architecture where: